AFOEK/WSGCC/ReadMe.md

 [^img_download_cards]: For character card images are downloaded into a folder named `Character Genshin Card Image`.
 [^img_download_wishes]: For character wish images are downloaded into a folder named `Character Genshin Wish Image`.
 [^img_download_const]: For character constellation images are download into a folder named `Character Genshin Constellation Image`.
-[^docker_footnoote]: Assumed docker already installed into the device.
+[^docker_footnote]: Assumed docker already installed into the device.